 - Now open the folder of the particular game (as discussed in step 4 in the above method) and double-click on the Screenshots folder.

-- Then you can create a shortcut of the Screenshots folder if you have to access it frequently.
+- Then you can create a shortcut to the Screenshots folder if you wish to access it frequently.

 For Mac Users